atomb/secdev18-saw/slides/saw-tutorial.md

 * Verifications in SAW consist of three phases

-    * Initialize a starting state
+    * Initialize a (symbolic!) starting state

-    * Run the target code in that state
+    * Run the target code (symbolically) in that state

-    * Check that the final state is correct
+    * Check that the final state is correct (using automated provers)

 * Commands like `llvm_extract` just simplify a common case